What is traction control?

 In such circumstances, you can turn off the traction control.

-In some vehicles traction control cannot be completely deactivated, but it may permit an increase in wheelspin under such conditions.
+In some vehicles traction control cannot be completely deactivated, but it may permit an increase in wheelspin under such conditions as a standing start.

 When to use traction control?